The Golden State has lost its shine.

 The Golden State just can't seem to catch a break.

-The criminal complaint reads like a crime novel.
+reads like a crime novel.
 An undercover FBI agent masquerading as East Coast mafia was able to infiltrate the Chee Kung Tong organization based in San Francisco.
 According to the complaint, Chee Kung Tong apparently has its "legitimate" side as a community organization, which they use to mask their many criminal enterprises.
 Throughout the course of the investigation, FBI agents were able to uncover money laundering operations, nationwide drug trafficking (including marijuana and cocaine), sales of illegal cigarettes and stolen liquor, illegal firearms sales, and murder for hire.
 Chee Kung Tong has ties to the Chinese Triad organized crime syndicate.

 Criminal charges in the complaint range from low-level enforcers, all the way up to Raymond "Shrimp Boy" Chow, the head of Chee Kung Tong, and even further up into the California State Senate.